 A new DIPG DMG Research Funding Alliance (DDRFA) was also born, powered by families, to first fund the tumor board and then additional grants for DMG and DIPG.

-In the five months since DDRFA’s first funding call, DDRFA has funded a staggering $1.1 Million in DMG DIPG Research, Clinical Trials, Data Integration and Tumor Board needs.
+In its first year, DDRFA has funded a staggering $1.6 Million in DMG DIPG Research, Clinical Trials, Data Integration and Tumor Board needs.
 The patients before Jace, and those who follow, are reflected in the work DDRFA does to fund innovation.